skoolkid/skoolkit/sphinx/source/migration.rst

 overwrite an existing snapshot by default, and the ``--force`` option is no longer supported.

+In SkoolKit 8, the default value of the ``first-edge`` simulated LOAD configuration parameter was -2168.
+In SkoolKit 9, the default value is 0.

 The following tape-sampling loop accelerator names are not available in SkoolKit 9: